On the Bahadur representation of sample quantiles for score functionals: Main results

 Following Hug et al. \cite{hug2004large}, we have for $h\in (0,1/2)$ and $a\ge \sigma_0>0$

 for two constants $c_1,c_2$, which depend on $\sigma_0,\epsilon$ and $d$ but not on $a,h$.
 In particular, $\xi(0,\{0\}\cup \cP)$ admits a density on $\R_+$, which is bounded on compact intervals.

 Another interesting statistic is the volume of the \textit{fundamental region} of $Z$.
-This statistic dates back at least to Zuyev \cite{zuyev1992estimates}.
+This statistic dates back at least to Zuyev \cite{zuyev1992estimates}, see also this contribution for an illustration of the fundamental region.
 Let $Z$ be formed by the Poisson points $Y_1,\ldots,Y_M$, where the number $M$ is random.

 For each 0-face of $Z$ there are $d+1$ points $\{0,Y_{i_1},\ldots,Y_{i_d}\}$ which are equidistant to it.
 So for each 0-face there is a ball centered at it with $\{0,Y_{i_1},\ldots,Y_{i_d}\}$ on its boundary and no Poisson points in it.
 Each $Y_i$ ($1\le i\le M$) lies in the intersection of $d$ such balls.
 The union of all these balls for all points forming $Z$, is the fundamental region of $Z$, $\cR(Z)$.
 We consider the score